cuelang/cuelang.org/content/en/docs/about/_index.md

 configurations.
-Where most validation systems are limited to checking whether a concrete value matches a schema, CUE can validate whether any instance of one schema is also an instance of another, or compute a new schema that represents all instances that match two other schema.
+Where most validation systems are limited to checking whether a concrete value matches a schema, CUE can validate whether any instance of one schema is also an instance of another (is it backwards compatible?), or compute a new schema that represents all instances that match two other schema.

 ## History